Helther/Trigonometrix/README.md

 In conclusion tests showed lower than expected accuracy for both implementations (likely due to rounding while reducing argument range, but it was expected for large args).
-Also perfomance is on par(in case of polynom) or slighly worse than STL, but it is also expected for such large tables, so further optimizations will come.
+Also perfomance is on par(in case of polynom) or slighly worse than STL in case of table implementation, so further optimizations are needed.
-Other functions showed overall better perfomance compared to stl at a higher cost of accuracy.
+Other functions showed overall better perfomance compared to stl at a higher cost of lower accuracy.
 Test results snippet:
 ```
 sine